FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 1. With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
 2. Navigate to `https://<your-instance-name>.flowfuse.cloud/dashboard`.

-Now you'll be able to see the profile icon along with a greeting containing your name.
+Now, the first time you visit the dashboard, you'll need to log in with your registered FlowFuse username and password.

 !["Screenshot of Dashboard displaying logged in user information"](./images/displaying-logged-in-user-dashboard-view.png "Screenshot of Dashboard displaying logged in user information"){data-zoomable}